zgreen/micro-markdown/README.md

 A markdown server.

-> ⚠️ Under active development; not stable! ⚠️
+> ⚠️ Under active development; not stable!
+These docs are incomplete. ⚠️

 `micro-markdown` is a markdown server.
 It serves both markdown files and markdown strings.
 It's built on top of Zeit's `micro`, and uses a redis cache by default.
 In the spirit of `micro`, `micro-markdown` tries to be as async as possible.

 `micro-markdown` can be used as an API for rendering and serving markdown, or as a server for a markdown based website.

 ## Markdown files

 To serve a markdown file, add a file to the `./texts` directory (this path is customizable).

 ```md
 <!-- ./texts/hello.md -->

 # Hello, world.

 I am some markdown.